Stand Up & Math · Teacher Answers

 No outliers in this dataset.

-Note: Because we use midpoint values (not class boundaries), the fences are wider and no outliers appear.
-This is a good discussion point — the choice of how to represent grouped data affects statistical conclusions.
+Because we use midpoint values, the fences are wider and no outliers appear.
+Good discussion: the choice of how to represent grouped data affects statistical conclusions.

 Task 3dBox and whisker diagram